Replacing an Exterior Door – An Easy Tutorial

 - Remove any interior and exterior trim

-- Remove the existing door jam
+- Remove the existing door frame and replace, if necessary

 - Position the new jamb and door (or just the jamb if you are not installing a pre-hung door) in the opening then shim into place

 - Secure in the opening using nails or countersunk screws through the inside portion of the jamb through the shims into the framing